CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 ## Overview

-In this exercise, you'll learn how to build Docker images so you can deploy your own applications and make them available.
-Also, you will be pushing the created docker images to Azure Container registry using Kubernetes.
+In this exercise, you will learn how to create Docker images so that you can deploy your own apps and make them available.
+Also, you will be pushing the created Docker images to the Azure Container Registry.

 ### Task 1: Set up a local infrastructure with the Linux VM